SKGemini/capstone_project/README.md

   <img src="https://cdn-images-1.medium.com/max/1600/0*R7TtgnXa5a__b4RT.png">
 </p>

-I am appealing to two audiences: book/movie lovers and film producers.
-As an avid reader, I enjoy reading books of various genres and topics--some of which I deem worthy for a movie but hasn't been made into fruition.
-This project can highlight "hidden gems" or advocate for books.
-For film producers, this project potentially opens the possibility of pre-screening books to consider.

 Similar projects and articles about books becoming movies:
 - [Aligning Books to Movies](http://yknzhu.wixsite.com/mbweb) - provides descriptive explanations for visual content
 - [Book Word Count vs Movie Length](https://www.overthinkingit.com/2013/08/12/book-word-count-movie-length-2/)